The 30 Best & Worst Packaged Deli Meats On the Shelves

 Who knew you could screw up chicken this much?
-These slices of Oscar Mayer Oven Roasted Chicken are browned with caramel color and doused in "cultured corn sugar"—a "label-friendly" fermented corn sugar which apparently minimizes listeria growth.
+These slices of Oscar Mayer Oven Roasted Chicken are browned with caramel color and doused in "cultured corn sugar"—a "label-friendly" fermented corn sugar that apparently minimizes listeria growth.
 Stick with Hormel's Natural Choice to taste chicken and not the "rotisserie chicken flavoring" of yeast extract (a "natural" alternative to MSG that is added to products to enhance its meat-like taste instead of letting the meat speak for itself) and "flavor" that you'll find in Oscar Mayer's option.

 Not That: Hillshire Farm Chipotle Chicken Breast

 Complexly spicy and satisfyingly moist, Oscar Meyer's sliced lunch meat is made without any antibiotics, nitrites, nitrates, or added hormones.
 The same can't be said of Hillshire Farm's Chipotle Chicken Breast.
 Not only do they use added nitrites, they also use natural mesquite smoke flavor, three different ingredients that contain MSG, and more "natural flavor" than real spices.
 Oh, and did we mention just three slices are packed with a quarter of your day's worth of sodium?
 That's definitely not the solution to how to get rid of bloating.

 Eat This: Applegate Organics Roast Beef